paperless-ngx/paperless-ngx/docs/api.md

     Authorization: Token <token>
     ```

-    Tokens can be managed and revoked in the paperless admin.
+    Tokens can also be managed in the Django admin.

 ## Searching for documents